 6 Twentieth Sunday after Pentecost.
 Merciful God, we thank you for speaking to the people of the Republic of Congo and Gabon, Sao Tome and Principe through the Bible.
 May they find strength and wisdom in your word.
 Through Jesus Christ our Lord.
 Amen.
 7 During Mental Illness Awareness Week, Oct.
 6-12, remember those who suffer from mental illness and brain disorders.
 Pray for families and caregivers, that they may have wisdom, love and peace.

 8 Pray for all those suffering in abusive relationships and for the efforts in our congregations to help people dealing with domestic violence.
-9 – .
+9 Remember in your prayers ELCA missionaries in Nigeria – Mary Beth and Bayo Oyebade and their HIV and AIDS ministry there.

 10 Pray for those who endure flood and fire, especially our brothers and sisters in Colorado and New Jersey.
 Ease the fears of all and make your presence known.
 11 Give thanks for the contributions to the ELCA Vision for Mission, gifts that enable this church to build strategies for the future, mobilize people for mission, promote generosity and create new and renewed congregations.
 12 Remember in your prayers the many homeless ministries supported by ELCA congregations.
 In particular, lift up the Shobi’s Table, a ministry of radical hospitality among the homeless population of St. Paul, Minn.